jovasque156/foresee/README.md

 ## Dropout Dataset
 Due to privacy restriction, we do not provide the dataset for Dropout dataset.
 However, the results can still found in the `experiments/dropout` folder.

+## Theorem Proofs
+The file [Supplementary Material](https://github.com/jovasque156/foresee/blob/master/Supplementary_Material.pdf) contains all the proofs of the theorem.
+We also provide detail inforamtion regarding exepriments and datasets.

 ## Contact
 If you have any questions, please submit an Issue or a pull request.